Persimmon Blackbridge: Disability in the arts

 Blackbridge was diagnosed with a learning disability in her youth.
 Her art work explores the diversity of disabilities and other intersections of peoples identities.
 By attending Emily Carr University of Art and Design, what was then known as the Vancouver School of Art she was able to obtain a degree despite her learning disability.

 The film includes many artists all living with disabilities.
 It highlights the importance of art as a way to express yourself in an empowering sense, and in this way has the transformative power to shift culture.

 Alison Kafer defines the term "crip" in her book Feminist Queer Crip as a term that intends to be confrontational and jarring.
 The purpose of the term is to reappropriate the word to mean something that benefits the community and those that identify as part of it, not as the derogatory term, cripple, from which it originated.
 The term "crip" and "crip aesthetics" both describe the intersections of identities.
-Rather than just focusing on a persons disabilities, this distinction attempts to acknowledge a persons diverse intersections of their ability and identity.
-"Crip aesthetics" consider both the outsiders view of disabled bodies as other in both social and political realms as well as the intersectional aspects of that individuals identity.
+Rather than just focusing on a person's disabilities, this distinction attempts to acknowledge a person's diverse intersections of their ability and identity.
+"Crip aesthetics" consider both the outsiders view of disabled bodies as other in both social and political realms as well as the intersectional aspects of that individual's identity.
 Blackbridge's sculptures in her Constructed Identities exhibition explores her own intersections as a lesbian woman with a learning disability.
 The sculptures from this work negate the idea of a normative body in a celebratory way.

 The conversation around accessibility in the arts typically revolves around how the audience can view and access the art, while this mentality is important it should also be noted that accessibility as a creator in the art world must be achieved.
 Blackbridge's art work bridges this gap, the content of her Constructed Identities sculptures embraces the aesthetics of disability and various types of bodies while placing this exhibition in a fully accessible gallery.